Paracontrolled calculus and regularity structures (II): From paracontrolled systems to models and modelled distributions

 \subsection{From paracontrolled systems to models}

 The following claim is the same as Corollary 15 in \cite{BH}, with the modified paraproduct $\sfP^m$ in the role of $\sfP$.
-Recall from Proposition \ref{PropDefnBracket} the defnition of the reference distributions $\Brac{\sigma}^{m,\sf M}$, in the paracontrolled representation of the $\sf \Pi$ operator of a model $\sf M$, using the modified paraproduct ${\sf P}^m$.
+Recall from Theorem \ref{PropDefnBracket} the definition of the reference distributions $\Brac{\sigma}^{m,\sf M}$, in the paracontrolled representation of the $\sf \Pi$ operator of a model $\sf M$, using the modified paraproduct ${\sf P}^m$.